ElIgibility Requirements

 Certification Termination and Re-instatement

 If any of the requirements for maintaining certification are not met, certification will be termed.
 It can be reinstated if requirements are met within two years of lapse.
 After two years, the certification holder must retake the class and the exam at their own expense.
-If certification is termed because of a Code of Ethics violation, the Shared Assessments Certification Advisory Council will review any request for reinstatement on a case-by-case basis.
+If certification is termed because of a Code of Ethics violation, Shared Assessments will review any request for reinstatement on a case-by-case basis.

 Materials and Data Sharing Policy